 Financial assets consist of bank balances and cash, deposits, receivables, loan to Members and investments.
-The financial liabilities include payable and accruals, deposits received, bank overdraft and associate member fund.
+The financial liabilities include payable and accruals, deposits received and associate member fund.

 Financial assets carried at fair value through profit or loss are measured and carried at fair value in the consolidated statement of financial position.
-Fair value of loans to members and bank overdraft approximates its carrying amount as at the reporting date as these loans carry interest based on a benchmark rate that gets repriced at regular intervals.
-Derivative financial liabilities are measured based on the quote provided by the financial institutions.
+Derivative financial assets/liabilities are measured based on the quote provided by the financial institutions.
 The fair values of other financial instruments are not materially different from their carrying values as these are part of the Group's operating cycle and hence classified as current in nature as at the reporting date.